Tõnu Tepandi: Education and work

-1994–1997 Deputy Chairman of the Cultural Endowment of Estonia and Chairman of the Endowment of Applied Arts.
+From 1994 to 1997, Tõnu served as the Deputy Chairman of the Cultural Endowment of Estonia and the Chairman of the Endowment of Applied Arts.
+He was also the Chairman of the Estonian Theater Association from 1994 to 2000.

-1997–2008 worked as a lecturer at Viljandi Culture Academy, Estonian Institute of Humanities, Estonian Academy of Arts.
+Tõnu's academic involvement extended to the Viljandi Culture Academy, the Estonian Institute of Humanities, and the Estonian Academy of Arts, where he lectured from 1997 to 2008.